AndrewC101/PokemonTrueRed/README.md

 - Sabrinna gives Psychic TM and can be rematched for as many as you want
 - Mr Miyagi (Karate Kid) is fishing on route 12, he will battle if the player agrees
 - Koga gives Swords dance TM and can be rematched for as many as you want
+- 6 Magikarp man on Route 21 thinks he is an optional boss.
+Maybe he is
 - Cinnabar Pokemon Lab has updated dialog about Mewtwo.
 One of the scientists has gone slightly mad
 - Trunks (DBZ) is in the lab, he will battle if the player agrees
 - Cinnabar gym trainers are a cult that worships the great and merciful Missingno
 - Giovanni has a special 6th Pokemon in his final fight, he gives the Hyper beam tm and can be rematched
 - The rival starts to hear voices in his head and go a little
 - Kaiba and Sephiroth are in Victory Road.
 Sephiroth will battle if the player agrees
+- Tsunekazu Ishihara (original game tester) is testing the game in Victory Road, he battles with his actual debug Pokemon
 - Victory road has trainers designed for grinding exp and money
 - The Elite Four and Final rival are much stronger to live up to their reputations at this point
 - Mewtwo Cerulean Cave encounter has several changes